AlexandraEL9/MS2-seize-the-day/README.md

 ### Code

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-Bootstrap was also used as the base code for the forms, jumbotron the image carousel.
+Bootstrap was also used as the base code for the forms, and the creation of modals for reminders etc.
 - I referred to  the [W3 schools](https://www.w3schools.com/html/default.asp) website's HTML and CSS sections in order to check syntax.
 - I also referred to [StackOverflow] (https://stackoverflow.com/)
-- I adapted the basic code from notes following the "Whiskey Drop" tutorials from the Code Institute website to achieve the navbar and the reviews sections.
+- I adapted the basic code from a number of tutorials and websites.
+See below in Tutorials used.
 - I utilised [Free Formatter](https://www.freeformatter.com/) to check the formatting of my code.

 ### Tutorials used